thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Without version control, we miss a single source of truth.
 Releasing a piece of software becomes a marathon of chasing bits and pieces of code on engineers' machines or shared network drives.
 It also becomes quite challenging to roll back to a previous version known to be good, due to a lack of a single source of truth.

-Consequently, this is a [foundational practice to succeed with Continuous Integration]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-1-version-control-everything) and by extension with Continuous Delivery.
+Consequently, it is a [foundational practice to succeed with Continuous Integration]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-1-version-control-everything) and by extension with Continuous Delivery.

 [*Continuous Integration*](#continuous-integration) is a state we accomplish as a team, not as an individual.
 Subsequently, to work as a team, we need a way to coordinate code.